by Bert Snyder, Graduate Entomologist

 Formosan Termites have the ability to cause thousands of dollars in damage in just a few months.
 It is possible that Formosan Termites are causing 75 to 100 million dollars in damage to structures in the Lowcountry each year.
 On average, this is more than storms and fires combined.
 Homeowners Insurance does not cover termite damage.

-Every swarm sighting must be investigated!
+Every swarming termites sighting must be investigated!
 It is not a matter of “if” but “when” you will have an infestation.
-In fact, you could have a hidden infestation in your home doing damage for several years before it is discovered.
+In fact, you could have a hidden termite infestation in your home doing damage for several years before it is discovered.

 Let Palmetto Exterminators protect your home from Formosan Termites.
 Stay up-to-date on swarm season by following us on Facebook, on YouTube, and on our Blog for more information on this subject and all things bugs.